-We’ve all got necklace chains of various types but most of us don’t know what the style is called or what types of chains are more suitable for certain situations.
+We’ve all got necklace chains of various types but most of us don’t know what the style of the different types of chain links are or that different necklace chain links more suitable for certain uses than others.

-Which style links are best for strength for wearing, for instance, with a heavier pendant?
-Which chains look great worn alone?
-What style links do men prefer in a necklace chain?
+Which chain links are best for strength, for instance, if you want to hang a heavier pendant on the chain?
+Which chains look great worn alone, without any pendant hanging on them?
+What style of chain links do men prefer in a necklace chain?

 We are frequently asked these questions in the shop and our aim, in this definitive guide to the different necklace chain links, is to answer all those questions and show you the wonderful choice of chains available.

-You are sure to recognise a number of styles of chain links, and maybe you’ll see some that you like that you didn’t know existed.
+You are sure to recognise a number of styles of chain links, and maybe you’ll see some that you didn’t know existed.

 Men like this chain as it suits a heavier style and lays flat against the skin, perfect for wearing without a pendant hanging from it.